paulshuker/coppafisher/docs/omp.md

 Step 1 is now repeated on the remaining pixels unless $i$ is $\text{max\_genes}$ (i.e. the last iteration).

-??? info "Why not use the scores from step 1 as the pixel scores?"
+??? question "Why not use the scores from step 1 as the pixel scores?"

     If you recall, from [step 1](#2-next-gene-assignment), the assigned gene is given a preliminary score similar to step 3's score.
 This score is not used as the final OMP pixel scores (but, we did try).
 This is because the